Blake R. Van Leer: Georgia Tech

-Van Leer stuck to his statement, even receiving a standing ovation in the faculty senate and the game went on as planned.
-Four years after his death an overwhelming majority of the 2,741 students present voted to endorse integration of qualified applicants, regardless of race.
+Van Leer stuck to his statement, even receiving a standing ovation in the faculty senate, and the game went on as planned.
+Four years after his death in January 1956, an overwhelming majority of the 2,741 students present voted to endorse the integration of qualified applicants, regardless of race.
 Van Leer advocated women get into engineering later in his career as well.
 Today the building that houses Tech's school of Electrical and Computer Engineering bears his name.

 Van Leer also founded Southern Polytechnic State University while president of Georgia Tech.
 The university merged into Kennesaw State University in 2015.

 Van Leer died of a heart attack on January 24, 1956, at the Atlanta Veterans Hospital.

 Personal life

+Van Leer was a descendant of the Van Leer Family.
+His direct ancestor Samuel Van Leer was an American Revolutionary War officer.
+Another ancestor is a Founding Father General Anthony Wayne who is the namesake for Bruce Wayne.

 All of Van Leer's children would graduate as engineers.
-Van Leer's daughter Maryly V. Peck also became an engineer and college president.
-His son Blake Wayne Van Leer also became a high ranked officer for the United States Navy who was also an engineer.
-His youngest son Samuel Van Leer graduated from Georgia Tech and was headmaster as several private schools.
+Van Leer's daughter Maryly V. Peck also became a college president and women's rights advocate after earning her master's degree and Doctorate in engineering.
+After earning a master's degree and multiple engineering degrees, his son Blake Wayne Van Leer also became a high-ranked military officer for the United States Navy.
+His youngest son Samuel Van Leer graduated from Georgia Tech with two engineering degrees, later a masters and led several private schools.
 Sam was quoted stating his dad "could imagine a Ramblin' Wreck from Georgia Tech being anyone, he did not concern himself with race or gender, he was always progressive."